apache/trafficcontrol/docs/source/api/v2/cdns_name_federations.rst

 	.. note:: This key will only be present if the description was provided when the federation was created.
 Refer to the ``POST`` method of this endpoint to see how federations can be created.

-:lastUpdated: The date and time at which this federation was last modified, in an ISO-like format
+:lastUpdated: The date and time at which this federation was last modified, in :ref:`non-rfc-datetime`
 :ttl:         Time to Live (TTL) for the ``cname``, in hours

 .. code-block:: http